lunduniversity/introprog-scalalib/PUBLISH.md

   - Update the link http://www.cs.lth.se/pgk/lib in typo3 so that it links to the right http://fileadmin.cs.lth.se/pgk/introprog_3-x.y.z.jar

-4. In `sbt>` run `publishSigned`  - a plus sign is not used since we only publish for Scala 3 from 1.2.0.
+4. In `sbt>` run `publishSigned`  which requires correct credentials, see Adaptations above.

-Note: It is falsely said to be `sbt publish` according to https://www.scala-sbt.org/1.x/docs/Publishing.html but you need to use `sbt publishSigned` after creating a .credentials file in ~/.sbt including below where xxx and yyy is replaced with secret values that is access according to https://central.sonatype.org/publish/generate-token/   If you do just `publish` you will get an error later in the process after closing below that complains that .asc files are missing etc.

-Put .credentials in ~/.sbt
+5. After you have done `sbt publishSigned` then log into Sonatype Nexus here: (if the page does not load, clear the browser's cache by pressing Ctrl+F5) https://central.sonatype.com/publishing/deployments

+6. Or click on the upper left drop-down and choose *View deployments*.
+Click "Refresh" if list is empty.

+7. Expand the "Component Files" and download the published `introprog_3-x.y.z.jar`

+8. Save it e.g. in `tmp`.

+9. Verify that the staged jar downloaded  works by running something similar to `scala-cli repl . -S 3.8.3 --jar introprog_3-1.5.0.jar` and in REPL e.g. `val w = new introprog.PixelWindow` or `introprog.examples.TestPixelWindow.main(Array())`.
+The reason for this step is that there has been incidents where the uploading has failed and the jar was empty.
+A published jar can not be retracted even if corrupted according to Sonatype policies.

+10. Click the *Publish* button.
+This will take ages (if you are lucky 15 min or else hours)

+11. Click the green arrow "Refresh" icon now and then.

+12. When visible on Central at https://repo1.maven.org/maven2/se/lth/cs/introprog_3/ verify with
 ```
-realm=Sonatype Nexus Repository Manager
-host=oss.sonatype.org
-user=xxx
-password=yyy
+scala repl --dep "se.lth.cs::introprog:1.5.0" --jvm 21 -- --repl-init-script 'introprog.PixelWindow()'
 ```

-5. After you have done `sbt publishSigned` then log into Sonatype Nexus here: (if the page does not load, clear the browser's cache by pressing Ctrl+F5) https://oss.sonatype.org/#welcome

-6. Click on *Staging Repositories* in the Build Promotion list to the left.
-Click "Refresh" if list is empty. https://oss.sonatype.org/#stagingRepositories

-7. Scroll down and select something similar to `selthcs-100X` and select the *Contents* tab and expand until leaf level of the tree where you can see the `introprog_3-x.y.z.jar`

-8. Download the staged jar by clicking on it and selecting the *Artifact* tab to the right and click the Repository Path to download.
-Save it e.g. in `tmp`.

-9. Verify that the staged jar downloaded from sonatype works by running something similar to `scala-cli repl . -S 3.8.3 --jar introprog_3-1.5.0.jar` and in REPL e.g. `val w = new introprog.PixelWindow` or `introprog.examples.TestPixelWindow.main(Array())`.
-The reason for this step is that there has been incidents where the uploading has failed and the jar was empty.
-A published jar can not be retracted even if corrupted according to Sonatype policies.

-10. Click the *Close* icon with a diskette above the repository list to "close" the staging repository.
-No need to write anything in the "Description" field in the popup.
-It has happened that the Close failed - then the repo is still "Open" so try to close it again and hope it works this time...

-11. Click the green arrow "Refresh" icon.
-Mark the Repository in the list by clicking the check-mark square to the left of th repo name similar to "selthcs-1015".
-After a while (typically a couple of minutes) the *Release* icon with a chain above the repository list is enabled.
-If it is not enabled the wait some minutes and click "Refresh" again.
-Click "Release" when enabled.
-In the dialog that appears you can keep the "Automatically Drop" checkbox checked, which means that when the repo is published on Central the staging repo is removed from the list.

-12. By searching here you can see the repo in progress of being published but it takes a while before it is publicly visible on Central (typically 10-15 minutes). https://oss.sonatype.org/#nexus-search;quick~se.lth.cs

-13. When visible on Central at https://repo1.maven.org/maven2/se/lth/cs/introprog_3/ verify with a simple sbt project that it works as shown in [README usage instructions for sbt](https://github.com/lunduniversity/introprog-scalalib/blob/master/README.md#using-sbt).
+that it is automatically identified and downloaded and a black window should appear.